 - Nutrition assessments and plans

 - Psychiatric assessments

 - Treatment for co-occurring illnesses

 If you have been struggling with an addiction, you don’t have to become sober alone.
-Through the luxurious Pearl of the Sea Retreat, you can gain the help and support you need to start a healthier life.
-Situated in gorgeous St. Augustine, Florida, this luxury rehab offers the unique services and comfortable environment you need to become clean.
-To discover more information about how we can help your sobriety, call us today at 855-763-2545.
+Through the healing Pearl of the Sea Retreat, you can gain the help and support you need to start a healthier life.
+Situated in gorgeous St. Augustine, Florida, this coastal rehab offers the unique services and comfortable environment you need to become clean.
+To discover more information about how we can help your sobriety, call us today.